 In April 2018, I became the newest member of the ‘Health Systems in History’ project.
-As Research Fellow, I will be carrying out a project on health systems developments, debates and implementation experiences in Colombia, c.1961-1991.
+I am carrying out a sub-project on health systems developments, debates and implementation experiences in Colombia, c.1961-1991.
 I have been working in the field of global health, as an anthropologist/historian and applied/academic hybrid, since completing my PhD in Latin American history in 2008 (University of Wisconsin-Madison).
 My dissertation concerned the politics and practice of population control, family planning and sexual and reproductive health programmes in Bolivia, c.1964-2004.
 Inspired by this work, I became involved directly in global sexual and reproductive health initiatives, both as a researcher and consultant.
 This led to a post- doctoral research fellowship in Medical Anthropology (University of Amsterdam, Institute for Social Science Research, 2010-2014), carrying out the qualitative component of an adolescent sexual and reproductive health intervention in Bolivia, Nicaragua, and Ecuador.
-After further consultancy work on gender and global health, and health systems strengthening, I joined the Institute of Development Studies in Brighton as part of the Accountability for Health Equity programme.
-One recent success has been the publication of an issue of the IDS Bulletin on ‘Accountability for Health Equity: Galvanising a Movement for Universal Health Coverage’.
+Since early 2017 I have also worked at the Institute of Development Studies, focussing on social accountability initiatives and accountability for health equity research.

 Nigeria team – Project 3